stafforj/LPE-Cooling/INSTRUCTIONS.md

 ## Bill of Materials

 The BoM is split into the main components for the cooling system and additional components that are optional.
-These additional parts facilitate coolant recirculation, or if using an external chiller to provide the cooling function.
+These additional parts facilitate coolant recirculation, or if using an external chiller to provide the cooling function instead of ice.
 The optional components listed below add greater cost to the build (relative to the main component costs).
-This cost could be reduced by moving to other types of fittings and tubing (e.g., brass fittings and copper tubing).
+This cost can be reduced by moving to other types of fittings and tubing (e.g., brass fittings and copper tubing).

 ### Main items